sarahconnollybristol/cs-uob.github.io/PGR/2022_DTA/MikeFraser_Clean.md

-# Computer Vision in the Health Domain: monitoring people for well-being and recovery
+# Clean Air Zone: Algorithms to monitor and remove pollution using sound

 _Mike Fraser_ and _Anne Roudaut_